mruston209/Springboard/Capstone2/Readme.md

 After feature engineering, the next step is Modeling.
 The goal here is to find a model to predict each player's fantasy points scored based on the features.

+I first tried a linear regression model.
+This gave, on the test set, an MAE of just under 4.0 and an MSE of just over 32.0

+I next tried a Random Forest regressor.
+In order to attempt to control for overfitting, I used the "RandomizedSearchCV" function, along with a set of parameters to try.
+This tried 100 different candidate models and returned the best parameter set over those 100 iterations.
+This Random Forest model produced an MAE of 3.96 on the test set and an MSE of 31.6 on the test set.

 * More Needed Here
 * More Needed Here